Quick start guide for Assure

-If you just want to try out the API, you can use the demo-service credentials available on the Demo Service page.
+If you just want to try out the API, you can use the demo service credentials available in our demo service documentation.

 Note: The demo service is a shared environment that anyone can access.
 For that reason, DO NOT use or provide any PII data using the demo-service credentials.

 # OIDC token

 After you have the credentials, you must acquire an access token using the OpenID Connect (OIDC) protocol.
 This is a procedure required to consume the Signicat REST services.
 For more information on how to do this, please see Accessing Signicat REST Services.